Wiolinek/Praga-niezwykla/README.md

 ## Project Status

 Project is: _in progress_

 ## Room for Improvement

 - animations
-- smedia queries
+- media queries
 - placing project to Wordpress platform
 - add Woocommerce plugin

+## License

+This website was built by Wiola Polok www.u-v.codes.
+Copyright @ 2021 Wiola Polok www.u-v.codes.
+All Rights Reserved.
+You are allowed to use it for both personal and commercial use, but not to claim it as your own design.

 ## Contact

-Created by [@Wiolinek](https://www.u-v.codes) - feel free to contact me!
+Created by [@Wiolinek](https://github.com/Wiolinek) - feel free to contact me!